-Any teacher who discovers (either through disclosure by the victim or visual evidence) that an act of FGM appears to have been carried out on a student under 18 must immediately report this to the police, personally.
-There is a statutory duty for teachers to report cases of FGM, and teachers will face disciplinary sanctions for failing to meet it.
+Must immediately report this to the police, personally.
+This is a mandatory statutory duty, and teachers will face disciplinary sanctions for failing to meet it.

 Unless they have been specifically told not to disclose, they must also discuss the case with the DSL and involve children's social care as appropriate.